-- g) identifies all information flows that must be addressed to it with respect to risks; - r) may access the information and the corporate functions necessary to carry out their tasks and to rely on outside consultants, within the terms set by the Board of Directors.
-The Bank will make available to the Committee financial resources, when necessary, to carry out its duties, within the limits of the
+- q) identifies all information flows that must be addressed to it with respect to risks; - r) may access the information and the corporate functions necessary to carry out their tasks and to rely on outside consultants, within the terms set by the Board of Directors.
+The Bank will make available to the Committee financial resources, when necessary, to carry out its duties, within the limits of the specific budget approved by the Board of Directors;

-- s) exchanges all information of mutual interest with the audit body and, if appropriate, it coordinate with it for the performance of their respective tasks; - t) adopts measures directed at assuring that the transactions in which a director is the bearer of an interest on its own or on third parties' behalf are carried out transparently and complying with criteria of substantial correctness.
+- s) exchanges all information of mutual interest with the audit body and, if appropriate, it coordinate with it for the performance of their respective tasks; - adopts measures directed at assuring that the transactions in which a director is the bearer of an interest on its own or on third parties' behalf are carried out transparently and complying with criteria of substantial correctness.